OpenSourceEBike/OpenSourceEBike.github.io/index.md

 [<img src="build_EBike_Bafang_M500/ebike-1.jpg" width="600"/>](build_EBike_Bafang_M500/build_EBike_Bafang_M500.md)

 Over the years I did own a few different EBikes / EScooters from different brands, and I always found limitations on all of them, mainly on the software.
-Knowing that in general, all EBikes and EScooters are equal, I decided to replace the original motor controller electronics and display, from my different EBikes/EScooters, with my own modular DIY version and running my custom software.
+Knowing that in general, all EBikes and EScooters are equal, I decided to replace the original motor controller electronics and display of all my EBikes/EScooters, with my own modular DIY version and running my software.

+Because it is modular, DIY and OpenSource, this system is easy to adapt for any different EBike / EScooter brand, so it will be future prof and cheap as will be possible to save money by reusing the materials, software and knowledge.

 I share here all the information and [source codes](https://github.com/OpenSourceEBike/EBike_EScooter_modular_DIY), about the build I did for my EBike, in the hope it will help others replicate and learn about EBikes / EScooters tecnhology.

-Because it is modular, DIY and OpenSource, this system is easy to adapt for any different EBike / EScooter brand, so it will be future prof and cheap as will be possible to save money by reusing the materials.

 For a user like me, it let me optimize my battery usage, so I can have a smaller and ligher battery, use a smaller motor, and so have a smaller and lighter MTB EBike with focus on my fitness.

 For other users that may want a more powerfull motor, it let go behond the limits that the brands impose on the software.

-And if you are looking for a more advanced system, with GPS navigation on the display, display showing your heart rate, pedal human power, etc, the best option is to use the popular Garmin Edge or similar.
+And if you are looking for a more advanced system, with GPS navigation on the display, display showing your heart rate, pedal human power, etc, the best option is to also use a popular cycling GPS comnputer as the Garmin Edge.

 ## EBike / EScooter overview

-In general, all EBikes and EScooters are equal - they have a battery, a motor, a motor controller electronics and a display.
+In general, all EBikes and EScooters are equal - they have a battery, a motor, a motor controller electronics, input sensors and a display.

 * **Battery:** most of the time is a standalone system, with an output voltage of like 36V or 48V, with only one connector with 2 wires: black (-) and red (+)<br>
 [<img src="battery-rotated.png" width="300"/>](battery.png)